Frequently Asked Questions

 Q. Can I make reservation payments via PayPal?

-Sorry, but we’re currently not set up to accept payments via PayPal
+Sorry, we’re currently not set up to accept payments via PayPal.

 Q. When is final payment due?